mayashavin/gridsome-plugin-vue-toasted/README.md

 A Gridsome plugin built on top of [Vue-toasted](https://www.npmjs.com/package/vue-toasted), one of the best toast plugin available for VueJS.

-Now you can also use it in Gridsome! 💥💥
+**Now you can also use it in Gridsome!** 💥💥

 ## Introduction

 [Vue-toasted](https://www.npmjs.com/package/vue-toasted) is a cool Toast plugin for any Vue-related project, and this plugin enhances the possibility of using it in Gridsome project 💯.

-🔥 There are icons built-in supported such as [FontAwesome](Material Design Icons), [Material Icons](http://google.github.io/material-design-icons/) etc.
+🔥 There are icons built-in supported such as [FontAwesome](https://fontawesome.com/), [Material Icons](http://google.github.io/material-design-icons/) etc.

 🔥 And it's responsive too!

 ### Demo

-Check out the official [demo](https://shakee93.github.io/vue-toasted/)
+Check out the official [demo](https://shakee93.github.io/vue-toasted/).

 ![interactive demo of vue toasted](https://res.cloudinary.com/mayashavin/image/upload/v1590047023/vue-toasted-demo.gif)